novel-zlood/novel-zlood.github.io/source/_posts/site/site-9.md

 "Press harder!"

-The Genoa coach, who is from England, mixes Italian and English as he encourages his players.
+The Genoa coach, from England, mixed Italian and English to encourage his players.

-They knew they couldn't end without a win in three consecutive friendly matches.
+They knew very well that they couldn't end a friendly match without a win for three consecutive games.

-No matter how friendly the match is.
+No matter how friendly the match was.

-If they can't secure a win with their current performance, it will undoubtedly affect the early part of the regular season.
+If they couldn't secure a win with this kind of performance, it would definitely affect the early regular season.

-So, they revealed their weaknesses, even if it meant taking risks.

-To score a goal.
+So, they revealed their weaknesses a bit, even if it was risky, to score a goal.

 But.

-Boom!
+Booom!

 "Block it!"

-Thanks to them pushing up the line, I, who was between the defense and midfield lines, could enjoy soccer even more.
+Thanks to them pushing the line up, I had more fun playing football in the space between the defense and midfield.

-This is already my third through pass in today's game.
+This was already my third through pass of the game.

-Gianluca excitedly ran into the opponent's back space and received my pass.
+Gianluca excitedly penetrated the opponent's backline to receive my ball.

-Unlike me who was running slowly, Parma’s two wingers were quickly running toward the center.
+Unlike me, who was running slowly, Parma's two wingers were quickly moving towards the center.

-Although Genoa's defender pushed Gianluca to the side, space was created in the half-space due to the wingers' central penetration.
+The Genoa defender pushed Gianluca to the side, but at the same time, the two wingers who were cutting in towards the center created space in the half-space.

-I didn't miss this.
+I didn't miss it.

 The coach also demanded this part.

 I would pass to the back space.

-The attacker and wingers would switch positions.
+The forwards and wingers would switch positions.

-Finally, I would utilize the space created in the half-space to deliver a killer pass or finish the play myself.
+Finally, I would either make the perfect killer pass or finish using the created half-space.

-As I sneaked into the empty space in the half-space, the pass came at the perfect timing.
+When I sneaked into the empty half-space, the pass came in at the perfect timing.

-Tuk!
+Tap!

-I received the ball and took a shot as I slightly moved forward.
+I controlled the ball and moved slightly inside before taking a shot.

 Boom!
-Daang!
+Thud!

 The ball hit the goalpost and went over.

 Gianluca gave me a thumbs-up.

-"Minho!
-Good attempt!"
+"Mino!
+That was a good attempt!"

 "I'll definitely score next time."

-What a shame.
+It's a pity.

-If I had shot a little lower, it would have gone in.
+If I had shot a bit lower, it would have gone in.

 The turn went back to Genoa.

-We'll be tormented for another 10 minutes or so.
+We would struggle for about 10 more minutes.

-It's true that Genoa's activity and performance are better than ours.
+The fact was that Genoa had better activity and performance than us.

-But soccer is a sport of flow, so even just 5 minutes can give us a chance to strike.
+But football is a sport of flow, so even 5 minutes could give us a chance to press.

-No matter how strong the team is, they can't press their opponent hard for the entire 90 minutes.
+No matter how strong the team is, they can't press the opponent hard for the entire 90 minutes.

-As I moved between the center and half-space, harassing the opponent's defenders, they couldn't easily push up the line like before.
+As I harassed the opposing defenders by moving between the center and half-space, they couldn't push their line up easily like before.

-Thanks to that, their build-up from the back was shaky.
+Thanks to that, their build-up from the back was shaken.

-I could see the flow being interrupted here and there.
+I noticed their rhythm breaking here and there.

-I wouldn't miss such an opportunity.
+I wouldn't miss this opportunity.

-Swish!
+Whoosh!

-I passed again towards the empty space, and Gianluca ran like a hunting dog.
+When I passed to the open space again, Gianluca ran like a hunting dog.

-He really lacked only goal-scoring ability.
+He only lacked finishing ability.

-He was a player with many strengths as a forward.
+As a forward, he had many strengths.

-In Parma, which has abundant second-line resources, Gianluca was an essential link-up forward.
+In Parma, which had abundant second-line resources, Gianluca was an indispensable linking forward.

-As soon as he got the ball, he crossed it to the center.
+As soon as he got the ball, he quickly crossed it to the center.

-The ball that rose to the center hit Santiago's head and shook the goalpost.
+The floating ball hit Santiago's head, who was cutting into the center, and shook the goalpost.

-Daang!
+Thud!

-Genoa's defenders checked where the ball would fall.
+The Genoa defenders checked where the ball was falling.

-It was an empty space with no one.
+It was an empty space where no one was.

 But I was the first to move.

-I, who had run quickly from the center, trusted my acceleration.
+I trusted my acceleration as I ran quickly from the center.

 I believed I would be the first to reach the ball.

-The flustered Genoa defenders.
+The confused Genoa defenders.

-Watching them, I curled the ball into a perfect angle.
+While looking at them, I curled the ball at the perfect angle.

 Boom!